 The Society’s Constitution is available to current Society Members only upon request.

-Use the club message form below to request a copy, which will be sent to you.
+Use the form below to request a copy, which will be sent to you.

 The Thameside Works Angling and Preservation Society (TWAPS) holds personal data about its Members for a number of reasons.